tmray/tmray.github.com/_posts/2015-08-11-css-radio-buttons-and-check-boxes.md

 The `<span>` for each `input` has been added in these examples.

-You can adjust the `margin:` and `height:` & `width:` in the `input:checked + .checkmark-selection:before` css to change the way the check mark looks.
+You can adjust the `margin:` and `height:` & `width:` in the `input:checked + .checkmark-selection:before` CSS if you want to change the way the check mark looks.